sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 Let $$A=A^H\in\complexes^{n\times n}$$ be a [Hermitian matrix](#hermitian-matrices).
 Suppose $$\lambda_1, \lambda_2\in\reals$$ are distinct eigenvalues of $$A$$ and $$v_1, v_2\in\complexes^n$$ are the associated eigenvectors respectively.
-(Note that eigenvalues of a Hermitian matrix are real.)
+Note that eigenvalues of a Hermitian matrix are real.
+Then

 $$
 \begin{array}{rcl}